Identifying opportunities for collaboration across operating companies

 Go-Ahead is the UK’s leading provider of passenger transport and delivers over one billion journeys a year on its bus and train services with annual revenues of c£3.9bn.
 Its rail operation is the busiest in the UK, responsible for around 35% of all train passenger journeys.
 They are also the largest operator of bus services in London, running around a quarter of London’s buses.

 Go-Ahead Group operates a devolved group structure with their bus and train operating companies running autonomously.
 This approach brings benefits enabling franchises to keep a community feel, retaining local expertise and local branding.
 The insight local knowledge brings allows management to respond directly to the needs of customers and adapt quickly to changing conditions in local markets.
-The strength of local brand devolution facilitates sustainable change, through minimizing the loss of expertise and continuous development that time-bound franchises might bring.
+The strength of local brand devolution facilitates sustainable change, through minimising the loss of expertise and continuous development that time-bound franchises might bring.

 Sharing best practice across a devolved group structure can also bring benefits.
 So it was considered that greater collaboration across Go-Ahead’s operating companies would enable alignment to the Group strategy and business model.
 Strategic risks could be identified (or re-validated) through the discussion of threat and opportunities experienced at a local level.
 This knowledge sharing, at least in the first instance, would be most beneficial intra-modal (within one mode of transport) rather than inter-modal (between different modes).